Senior Content Marketing Manager II

 The field of AI ethics is still evolving, and there is much work to be done.
 As we continue to innovate, we must also continue the dialogue about what it means to develop and use AI ethically.

-Transcend is the governance layer for enterprise data—helping companies automate and future-proof their privacy compliance and implement robust AI governance across an entire tech stack.
+Transcend is the next-generation privacy and data governance platform—helping companies automate and future-proof their privacy compliance and implement robust AI governance across an entire tech stack.

-Transcend Pathfinder gives your company the technical guardrails to adopt new AI technologies with confidence.
-While Transcend Data Mapping goes beyond observability to power your privacy program with smart governance suggestions.
+Use Transcend Pathfinder to give your company the technical guardrails it needs to adopt new AI technologies with confidence.